⚠️ Use credit cards responsibly!

 Close

 Fair, Isaac and Company (aka FICO) was founded in 1956 by two partners Bill Fair and Earl Isaac.
 It built its first credit score model in 1989.
-Today it has grown to be the number that everyone sweats about, your FICO Score!
+Today, it has grown to be the number that everyone sweats over, your FICO score!

-Over the years, Fico has built many different FICO score models, some of which are still in use today, and some which aren’t.
+Over the years, FICO has built many different FICO score models, some of which are still in use today, and some of which aren’t.
 In this post, let’s discuss the different FICO score models and what you need to know about them.

 • Classic 95 FICO Risk Score